 Our professional services and structured processes make it simple for PreK-12 educators to integrate this foundational paradigm, the science of reading, into their everyday teaching.

 Implement the Best Method to Teach Reading and Help Struggling Readers

-There’s a clear winner in the Reading Wars: the science of reading.
-CORE cares deeply about building educators’ knowledge of the science of teaching reading.
+There’s a clear winner in the Reading Wars: The Science of Reading.
+CORE cares deeply about teaching educators strategies for teaching reading that are grounded in this science.

 Our reading, writing and language professional learning services provide preK-12 educators with structured courses and site-based coaching, modeling and mentoring around implementing science-based instructional best practices proven to teach all students the skills needed to become proficient in reading and writing.